nathanc-analytics/warehouse-safety-analysis/README.md

-# Warehouse Workplace Safety Analysis Using Regression Modeling
+# Warehouse Workplace Safety Analysis: Survey Design, Data Collection, and Regression Modeling

 ## Project Overview

-This project analyzes workplace safety factors associated with injuries in warehouse environments using statistical modeling and regression analysis in R.
+This project investigates workplace safety factors associated with injury risk in warehouse environments using survey research, statistical analysis, and regression modeling in R.

-The study was conducted as part of BAN 701: Business Analysis Methods at the University of Nevada, Reno.
-The objective was to identify workplace factors that contribute to injury risk among warehouse employees and package handlers.
+The study was completed as part of BAN 701: Business Analysis Methods at the University of Nevada, Reno.
+The objective was to identify workplace conditions that contribute to employee injury risk and determine which safety factors have the strongest relationship with workplace injuries.

-Using survey data collected from warehouse workers, multiple regression and simple linear regression analyses were performed to evaluate the relationship between workplace safety practices and injury risk.
+The project follows the complete analytics lifecycle, including research design, survey development, data collection, statistical analysis, visualization, and business recommendations.

 ---

 # Research Question

-What workplace safety factors are most strongly associated with warehouse injury risk?
+What workplace safety factors are most strongly associated with injury risk among warehouse employees?

 ---

-# Objectives
+# Project Objectives

-* Identify workplace safety factors that contribute to injuries
+* Identify workplace safety factors that contribute to employee injuries.
-* Evaluate the relationship between safety practices and injury risk
+* Evaluate relationships between safety practices and injury risk.
-* Apply regression analysis techniques using R
+* Apply statistical analysis techniques using R.
-* Interpret statistical findings for business decision-making
+* Conduct hypothesis testing using regression analysis.
-* Visualize relationships using trendline analysis
+* Visualize relationships between workplace safety factors and injury outcomes.
+* Provide insights that may help organizations improve workplace safety.

 ---